Quebec City, Canada

 What do expats find most challenging?

 "Expats often find adjusting to a new culture and language challenging, as well as making new friends and settling into a new environment.
 Working in a foreign country for the first time can also be daunting, with expats having the added task of acclimating to a different work culture and expectations.
-Additionally, expats may feel emotionally isolated from their family back home, as well as find it difficult to navigate visa and immigration requirements," explained one expat living in Quebec City, Canada.
+Additionally, expats may feel emotionally isolated from their family back home, as well as find it difficult to navigate visa and immigration requirements," wrote a member in Quebec City.

 Is there a lot of crime in Quebec City?